Detection of giant pulses from the transitional millisecond pulsar J1227$-$4853: Data Analysis

 For the 1.28~$\mu$s time-resolution data, automated RFI mitigation was not feasible due to incompatibility of \texttt{gptool} with such high-time-resolution data.
-Consequently, the raw data were directly converted to filterbank format without RFI mitigation.
+Consequently, the raw telescope data were converted directly to filterbank format using \texttt{DSPSR}'s \texttt{digifil} utility~\citep{stratenDSPSRDigitalSignal2011}, which also performs bandpass normalization.
 For high-time-resolution data, even a small error in the DM can cause residual smearing of the signal, reducing its S/N below the detection threshold.
 For example, given our 200 MHz bandwidth, a DM error of 0.005 pc cm$^{-3}$ introduces a smearing of $\sim 30~\mu$s --- comparable to our maximum bin size of $25.6~\mu$s.
 While this is not a significant concern for the 10.24~$\mu$s resolution data (with a maximum bin size of 204.8~$\mu$s), it significantly impacts the 1.28~$\mu$s resolution data, leading to non-detection of several narrow, moderate S/N GPs.
 To mitigate this, we employed a DM optimization procedure during the GP search for the high-time-resolution data.
 We generated dedispersed time series for 20 different DMs centered on the pulsar's nominal DM, in steps of 0.001 pc cm$^{-3}$, using \texttt{PRESTO}'s \texttt{prepsubband} routine.
+To prevent any residual intra-subband smearing from the algorithm's typical tiered approach, we set the number of subbands equal to the total number of frequency channels of the data.
 Each dedispersed time series was searched for single pulses using the same matched filtering approach and the DM that led to the maximum S/N for each candidate was recorded along with the corresponding width.
-Since automated RFI filtering was unavailable, we manually inspected each candidate's dynamic spectrum, discarding those that had signs of RFI.
+Since automated RFI filtering was unavailable, each candidate's dedispersed dynamic spectrum was manually inspected for signs of RFI.
+Running \texttt{single\_pulse\_search.py} on the unprocessed data yielded 124 candidates, of which 112 ($\sim90\%$) were identified as RFI.